Amd-Khalid/Application-Security-Testing-DVWA/README.md

-Explanation of why it worked: At the Low security level, the application utilizes a multi-step workflow for the password change process, relying on a client-provided step parameter to track progression.
-Because the server completely trusts client side info, an attacker can use browser developer tools to manually alter the DOM before submission, changing the stepparameter to 2.
-This causes the server-side script to bypass the entire CAPTCHA validation code block and immediately execute the database update.
+Explanation of why it worked: This method bypasses the low security level by introducing a new parameter for passed_captcha which the server verifies in the POST request.
+However the server is still relying on the client-side for authorization, hence simply using developer tools to inject this next parameter as passed is enough to bypass once again.